 This list covers some of the best and biggest summer music festivals in Spain.
 I will give you an overview of what each event offers, when and where the festival is being held and links to find out more about ticket availability and prices.

-These are the big music festivals in Spain this year, offering the best line-up, facilities and festival experience:
+These are the big music festivals in Spain, offering the best line-up, facilities and festival experience:

 - Primavera Sound